thieulong/Arduino-Smart-Window-Curtain/README.md

 # Arduino-Smart-Window-Curtain
-to let you feel safer when leaving your home, I introduce to you this Smart Window, the design is very simple and effective.
+To let you feel safer when leaving your home, I introduce to you this Smart Window, the design is very simple and effective.
 Once you have installed smart windows in your home, night time and bad wether will no longer be a concern, you can modify all of the settings based on wether conditions or sun set and sun rise hours.
 Below is a default configuration:

 ```
 If the sky is clear (sunrise, morning-afternoon):